 James Treadwell, Lecturer in Criminology, University of Birmingham

-'In all, this is a standout contribution by an early career researcher, one of a new generation of social scientists willing to grapple with new ideas rather than continually rehash tired old concepts from the back end of the 20th century.'
+"A remarkable synthesis of empirical data, existing research and new ideas drawn from across the social sciences, which offers an integrated, cohesive account that actually begins to explain geo-spatial concentrations of violence… this is a standout contribution by an early career researcher, one of a new generation of social scientists willing to grapple with new ideas rather than continually rehash tired old concepts from the back end of the 20th century."